akasakaid/lazy-prior/readme.md

 # Lazy-Prior
-A program to help complete daily testnet tasks!
+A program to help complete daily prior testnet tasks!

 ## Discussion
 If you have any questions, feel free to join our group: